Lylaissh/CourseProject-Getting-and-Cleaning-Data/code_book.md

-### CODE BOOK - run_analysis.R
+# CODE BOOK - run_analysis.R

-## Description of variables used in the script
+### Description of variables used in the script <br />
-## to create tidy data
+### to create tidy data

-features		The names of the feature variables in the data set activity_labels		The activity labels used for experiment x_test			Feature measurements for test set subjects y_test			Activity indices for test set subjects subject_test		Subject numbers used for test set x_train			Feature measurements for training set subjects y_train			Activity indices for training set subjects subject_train		Subject numbers used for training set test_data		Binded feature variable measurement data with subject numbers
-			and activity labels for measurements for test set subjects training_data		Binded feature variable measurement data with subject numbers and activity labels for measurements for training set subjects combined_data		Tidy data set with test and training set subject data combined subset_data1		columns with "mean" feature value calculations subset_data2		columns with "std" feature value calculation tidy_data_names 	names of features variables read from text file in folder, this text file is manually created and included with the script "tidy_data_names.txt" tidy_data		Data set with values for feature variables avaraged by subject number and activity type reread_tidy_data	tidy_data re read from the folder to verify the accuracy of values
+features -		The names of the feature variables in the data set <br />
+activity_labels	-	The activity labels used for experiment <br />
+x_test -		Feature measurements for test set subjects <br />
+y_test -		Activity indices for test set subjects <br />
+subject_test -		Subject numbers used for test set <br />
+x_train	-		Feature measurements for training set subjects <br />
+y_train	-		Activity indices for training set subjects <br />
+subject_train -		Subject numbers used for training set <br />
+test_data -		Binded feature variable measurement data with subject numbers <br />
+			and activity labels for measurements for test set subjects <br />
+training_data -		Binded feature variable measurement data with subject numbers <br />
+			and activity labels for measurements for training set subjects <br />
+combined_data -		Tidy data set with test and training set subject data combined <br />
+subset_data1 -		columns with "mean" feature value calculations <br />
+subset_data2 -		columns with "std" feature value calculation <br />
+tidy_data_names - 	names of features variables read from text file in folder, <br />
+			this text file is manually created and included with the script <br />
+			"tidy_data_names.txt" <br />
+tidy_data -		Data set with values for feature variables avaraged by subject <br />
+			number and activity type <br />
+reread_tidy_data -	tidy_data re read from the folder to verify the accuracy of values <br />